timkrysta/recruitment-task-gravity-global/README.md

 Such an approach is better than monolith because it's modular; We can replace the whole frontend without affecting our backend or reverse.

+## Demo
+I have hosted it on my private server for you: [gravity-global.timkrysta.com/](https://gravity-global.timkrysta.com:8080/)

 ## Notes
 To keep this task free from dependencies I have decided to stick with primitive file-based routing.
 In a real-world scenario, I would make a Router and create a routes.php where we could store all endpoints and associate a controller's method to it.